 - Note: markers do not “flow” as well on Yupo paper.
 The ink tends to grip onto the paper vs. flow.
 This can create cool effects in your art as well.

 - Ink & then alcohol

 Tips & Tricks:

-- Unlike acrylic paint, until it is sealed, alcohol ink can be “revived” by adding additional alcohol to it which produces it’s own unique effect.
+- Unlike acrylic paint, until it is sealed, alcohol ink can be “revived” by adding additional alcohol inks or rubbing alcohol to it which produces it’s own unique effect.